-- Operating requirements and standards shall be implemented through compliance with conditions of approval as specified in this section and in the conditional use permit issued by the county. - 2.
+- 1. Operating requirements and standards shall be implemented through compliance with conditions of approval as specified in this section and in the conditional use permit issued by the county. - 2.
 In order to ensure compliance with conditions of approval the applicant shall develop and conduct a monitoring program.
-The monitoring program shall be approved by the county prior to beginning operations under the permit, and shall include the following: - a.
-A statement of the operating requirements and standards for each condition of approval in the permit for mineral extraction, materials processing, and materials transport; - b.
+The monitoring program shall be approved by the county prior to beginning operations under the permit, and shall include the following: - A statement of the operating requirements and standards for each condition of approval in the permit for mineral extraction, materials processing, and materials transport; - b.
 A description of the methodology for determining compliance with each requirement and standard; and - c.
 A schedule for conducting the required monitoring. - 3.
 At the applicant's expense, all results of the required monitoring shall be kept for at least 10 years, and included in a report submitted to the county: - a. beginning twelve (12) months after approval of the conditional use permit; - b. continuing at twelve- (12-) month year intervals thereafter; and - c. as needed, in the determination of the responsible official, to correct any instances of non-compliance. - 4.
-The county will conduct a periodic performance review of permit requirements and standards at the end of the first three years, and at three-year intervals after that.
+The county shall conduct a periodic performance review of permit requirements and standards at the end of the first three years, and at three-year intervals after that.
 The periodic review shall be a Type 2 land use decision.
-The periodic review shall determine whether the facility is operating consistent with all existing permit conditions. - 5.
-The county will conduct an inspection of the mining facility no less than once per year in order to assess the accuracy and effectiveness of the monitoring program and, if necessary, enforce the provisions of the conditional use permit. - 6.
-Failure to comply with the operating requirements and standards specified in the conditional use permit may result in revocation of the conditional use permit.
+The periodic review shall determine whether the facility is operating consistent with all existing permit conditions. - The county shall conduct an inspection of the mining facility no less than once per year in order to assess the accuracy and effectiveness of the monitoring program and, if necessary, enforce the provisions of the conditional use permit, pursuant to the provisions of Title 32. - 6.
+Failure to comply with the operating requirements and standards specified in the conditional use permit may result in revocation of the conditional use permit, pursuant to the provisions of Title 32 and Section 40.520.030.

-- G. Resource Activity Notification. - 1.
-All approvals for subdivisions, short plats, site plans, zone reclassifications, manufactured home park site plan approvals, variances, conditional use permits, shoreline permits and building permits issued or approved for land on or within one thousand (1,000) feet of lands designated as natural resource land (agricultural, forest or mineral lands), pursuant to RCW Chapter 36.70A.170, shall contain or be accompanied by a notice stating the following:
+G. Resource Activity Notification.

+1. All approvals for subdivisions, short plats, site plans, zone reclassifications, manufactured home park site plan approvals, variances, conditional use permits, shoreline permits and building permits issued or approved for land on or within one thousand (1,000) feet of lands designated as natural resource land (agricultural, forest or mineral lands), pursuant to RCW Chapter 36.70A.170, shall contain or be accompanied by a notice stating the following: